Saints Host Hawks for Stomp Out Homelessness Home Opener

 Siena was rewarded for its success with a trip to the Women's Basketball Invitational and became the first school in MAAC history to win three games in a national postseason tournament and advance to the championship game.
 The Saints defeated Big East foe Xavier in the quarterfinals in Cincinnati by 20 points, marking the program's largest margin of victory ever over a current member of one of the six major conferences (ACC, Big 12, Big East, Big Ten, Pac-12, SEC).

 One of Jaques' staples that she has brought with her to Loudonville has been her pressure "Blizzard" defense.
-The Saints have thrived in the system, ranking either first or second in the MAAC in both steals and turnovers forced in each of Jaques' first three seasons.
+The Saints have thrived in the system, ranking either first or second in the MAAC in both steals and turnovers forced in each of Jaques' first four seasons.
 Jaques developed Tehresa Coles into the MAAC's premier defender as the Loudonville product led the conference in each of her three seasons playing in the system.
 Coles recently graduated as the program's all-time career (308) and single-season (98) leader in steals and was named the 2014-15 MAAC Defensive Player of the Year.

 Jaques brought 14 years of Division I coaching experience to Loudonville, having served as an assistant coach at six different institutions.
 Her teams posted four NCAA Tournament wins and three WNIT victories.